lxqt/lxqt-sudo/README.md

 ### Compiling source code

-Runtime dependencies are qtbase, sudo (su should be installed by default on all *ix operating systems) and [liblxqt](https://github.com/lxqt/liblxqt).
+Runtime dependencies are qtbase, sudo (su should be installed by default on all \*ix operating systems) and [liblxqt](https://github.com/lxqt/liblxqt).
 Installing at least one icon theme according to the [XDG Icon Theme Specification](https://www.freedesktop.org/wiki/Specifications/icon-theme-spec/) like e. g.
 "Oxygen Icons" is recommended to have the GUI display icons.
 Additional build dependencies are CMake and optionally Git to pull latest VCS checkouts.
-The localization files were outsourced to repository [lxqt-l10n](https://github.com/lxqt/lxqt-l10n) so the corresponding dependencies are needed, too.
-Please refer to this repository's `README.md` for further information.

 Code configuration is handled by CMake.
 CMake variable `CMAKE_INSTALL_PREFIX` has to be set to `/usr` on most operating systems.